TV Tropes Needs Your Help

 - Tayuya from Naruto.
 Foul-mouthed, arrogant, and

 one of the least effeminate ninja the Sound village have ever produced (and one of the only females), she hates her teammates at least as much as she hates the enemy.
-Also a Dark Action Girl, based on the impressively kinetic face-punching she inflicts on the titular character.
+Despite that she's also the second-in-command of the Sound Four and a Dark Action Girl, based on the impressively kinetic face-punching she inflicts on the titular character.

-- And Tsuchi, also from Sound.
+- And Kin, also from Sound.
 Interestingly, she is the only character from said village who was not subject to any mutations.
 Pre-mortem, anyway.

 - Later on there's Karin, who is part this and Evil Genius.
 Her teammates abilities are mostly purely offensive or defensive, but hers are based on tracking and analysis (with some stealth and an emergency healing power).
 She's also mostly there because she wants to be with Sasuke (a lot).